nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 2. The Trello Board has one card for each task.
 There are labels for each card which have specific meanings for our Slack bot:

+***We have based all calculations based on labels in Trello to ensure the use of labels for the bot.
+To mark a card complete, we considered only "green label", not the default checkbox in trello.
+Hence, to mark a card complete and stop getting messages in Usecase 1 and 3 or get points in usecase 2, one has to label it green.***

      **Progress of Task:**

      *Red label - to do (task not finished yet)*